julio-lopez/goexp/.github/instructions/go.copilot-instructions.md

 - Use pointers for optional fields
 - Consider using `json.RawMessage` for delayed parsing
 - Handle JSON errors appropriately

+### HTTP Clients

+- Keep the client struct focused on configuration and dependencies only (e.g., base URL, `*http.Client`, auth, default headers).
+It must not store per-request state
+- Do not store or cache `*http.Request` inside the client struct, and do not persist request-specific state across calls; instead, construct a fresh request per method invocation
+- Methods should accept `context.Context` and input parameters, assemble the `*http.Request` locally (or via a short-lived builder/helper created per call), then call `c.httpClient.Do(req)`
+- If request-building logic is reused, factor it into unexported helper functions or a per-call builder type; never keep `http.Request` (URL params, body, headers) as fields on the long-lived client
+- Ensure the underlying `*http.Client` is configured (timeouts, transport) and is safe for concurrent use; avoid mutating `Transport` after first use
+- Always set headers on the request instance you’re sending, and close response bodies (`defer resp.Body.Close()`), handling errors appropriately

 ## Performance Optimization